coding4vinayak/agent-frame-work1-emergent/docs/SETUP.md

 Use the built-in test interface in the Modules page:

 1. Navigate to Modules (`/modules`)
+2. Find your agent
-2. Click "Test" button on any agent
+3. Click **Test** button
-3. Enter JSON input data
+4. Enter sample input
-4. Click "Run Test"
+5. Click "Run Test"
-5. View results in real-time
+6. View results in real-time

 ### Agent Health Monitoring